 Public Access Status:

-Equestrian Use: Equestrian Riders must provide Coggin's test papers to rangers at the visitor center.
+Equestrian Use: All trails are closed for the season.
+Equestrian Riders must provide Coggin's test papers to rangers at the visitor center.

 Individual tent-only campsite suitable for up to six campers